 Prior to Memory Fortress, Keith worked as a senior executive in digital analytics, starting in 2009.
 A former Army captain, he began his post-military career in 1997 as a quantitative money manager for Goldman Sachs and JP Morgan.
 Keith has a BA from Duke University and an MBA from the University of Georgia.

 Steve Kester is the Chairman of the Board for Memory Fortress.
 He has spent the last 15 years investing in ideas, people and companies where he can work alongside management to deliver great investor returns.
 The results include companies that have gone public, attracted venture capital, or were acquired by Fortune 500 companies.
 His investments have been in the technology, financial services, consumer products and healthcare industries.
 Prior to his investing activities, Steve had successful careers in consulting and engineering.
 He has an undergraduate degree from Georgia Tech and an MBA from Wharton.

 Lori Griggs is the Creative Director for Memory Fortress.
-She has been with the company since its inception in 2015, and has focused on scrapbook scanning, photo scanning, and old documents.
-Lori is an avid researcher, and much of our current equipment came from her recommendations and purchases.
-In addition to her significant contributions to Memory Fortress, she is a talented painter.
+She has been with the company since its inception in 2015, and has focused on photo scanning, and old documents.
+Lori is an avid researcher, and much of our initial equipment came from her recommendations and purchases.
+In addition to her contributions to Memory Fortress, she is a talented painter.
 She has a BFA from Georgia Southwestern University.
-Lori is the oil that makes the Memory Fortress engine run.